vincentczhou/Rankinator/README.md

 The model uses Mel spectrogram frames as encoder input, with one frame per input position.
 The model decoder output at each step is a softmax distribution over a discrete, predefined, vocabulary of events.
 Outputs are sparse, events are only needed when a hit-object occurs, instead of annotating every single audio frame.

+Note that in Rankinator, output tokens are **NOT** autoregressively sampled

 ## Credits